lasselukkari/aWOT/en/guide/json.md

 The [Request](/{{ page.lang }}/1x/api.html#req) and [Response](/{{ page.lang }}/1x/api.html#res) classes both implement the [Arduino Stream interface](https://www.arduino.cc/reference/en/language/functions/communication/stream/).
 This makes it possible to directly forward them to Arduino JSON libraries for parsing and serializing.

 The example uses the [aJSON](https://github.com/interactive-matter/aJson/) library.
 The app has two routes: one or reading the JSON encoded data and one for updating it.
-See the aJSON documentation for details how to access and manipulate the properties individually.

 ```arduino
 #include <WiFi.h>